Skiing for joy, Gu wins 3rd Olympic medal -- a halfpipe gold

 Her 2-3 finish, along with teammate Rachael Karker, marked another beautiful day on the halfpipe for Canada.
 It was that country’s best freeskier, the late Sarah Burke, who pushed hard to get women included in halfpipe skiing, and then to bring the sport to the Olympics for the 2014 Sochi Games.

-In a twist that feels like something different than just mere happenstance, the sport’s original star, Burke, and its newest one, Gu, share the same birthday: Sept.
+In a twist that feels like something more than just mere happenstance, the sport’s original star, Burke, and its newest one, Gu, share the same birthday: Sept.
 3.

 In an interview last year, Gu spoke about making a wallet out of duct tape for a sixth-grade art project.
 Across the front, she wrote “Celebrate Sarah,” a tribute to the pioneer who had died in a training accident in 2012.